 River and Mountains

-As we travelled toward Egilsstaðir we saw more Icelandic Horse farms, with sturdy little horses, like this one.
+On our visit to Iceland, day four, as we travelled toward Egilsstaðir we saw more Icelandic Horse farms, with sturdy little horses, like this one.

 Some farms offer Pony Trekking, but many farms raise the horses for meat.